Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 When it works: indie SaaS, designers' portfolios, agencies, small teams, products that want to feel personal.
 Especially good for early-stage products where the journey is the marketing.

 Visual breakdown: a paper background with a subtle ruled-line SVG.
-Two columns: a narrow left margin for dates (in a tabular monospace), a wider right column for the entries (in a serif or humanist sans).
-Entries are stacked, separated by extra spacing rather than rules.
-The brand mark is set as if handwritten — either a real script face or a precise display sans that reads like a signature.
+Two columns: a narrow left margin for dates (tabular monospace), a wider right column for entries (serif or humanist sans).
+Entries stacked, separated by extra spacing rather than rules.
+The brand mark set as if handwritten — a real script face or a precise display sans that reads like a signature.

 <section class="bg-[url('/ruled-paper.svg')] bg-repeat min-h-screen px-12 py-16 max-w-3xl mx-auto">